huytq000605/GrindLC/String/Minimum Time to Type Word Using Special Typewriter/question.md

 # 1974.
-Minimum Time to Type Word Using Special Typewriter<br> Medium
+Minimum Time to Type Word Using Special Typewriter<br> Easy

 There is a special typewriter with lowercase English letters 'a' to 'z' arranged in a circle with a pointer.
 A character can only be typed if the pointer is pointing to that character.
 The pointer is initially pointing to the character 'a'.